MicrosoftDocs/sdk-api/sdk-api-src/content/wow64apiset/nf-wow64apiset-iswow64process.md

+Applications should use <a href="https://msdn.microsoft.com/77B4E3C8-F9DE-4674-9CEA-9C81AEEB393C">IsWow64Process2</a> instead of <b>IsWow64Process</b> to determine if a process is running under WOW.  <b>IsWow64Process2</b> removes the ambiguity inherent to multiple WOW environments by explicitly returning both the architecture of the host and guest for a given process.
+Applications can use this information to reliably identify situations such as running under emulation on ARM64.
 To compile an application that uses this function, define _WIN32_WINNT as 0x0501 or later.
 For more information, see
 <a href="https://msdn.microsoft.com/a4def563-8ddc-4630-ae8a-86c07cf98374">Using the Windows Headers</a>.